skeledrew/lisp-interpreter/README.md

 This project is as of now (14-06-11) being reimplemented in a new language.

-16-12-20: Project was abandonned after the discovery of Hy (hylang.org).
+16-12-20: Project was abandonned after the discovery of [Hy](http://hylang.org).